 Pricing: From around $150

-We also love the Cast Weekender bag, which is just what you need if you’re going away for only a few days.
+We love: The Cast Weekender bag, which is just what you need if you’re going away for only a few days.

 Pricing: From around $200